 They first selected all chronic conditions (CCs) deemed relevant to the Medicare population and to the readmission outcome.
 Final variable selection was accomplished using a modified stepwise logistic regression based on 1,000 bootstrap samples.
 A logistic stepwise regression including all candidate variables was run on each sample, and they evaluated the percentage of times a candidate variable was significant at p<0.01 level in the models.
-They included not only variables that exceeded a "predetermined cutoff" (not stated?), but specific variables with particular clinical relevance were "forced" into the model regardless of percent of times significant in the models to ensure appropriate risk adjustment for AMI (e.g., end of life, frailty variables such as pressure ulcers, cancers, stroke, CKD).
-This resulted in a final risk adjustment model with 31 variables.
+They included not only variables that exceeded a "predetermined cutoff" (not stated?), but specific variables with particular clinical relevance were "forced" into the model regardless of percent of times significant in the models to ensure appropriate risk adjustment for PNEUMONIA (e.g., end of life, frailty variables such as pressure ulcers, cancers, stroke, CKD).
+This resulted in a final risk adjustment model with 41 variables.

 As a second stage, the developers assessed the relationship between two social risk factors (SFRs) and the outcome and examined the incremental effect in the multivariable model.
 They used dual-eligible status and the AHRQSES index as the two SFRs.
 They assessed the relationship between the SRF variables with the outcome and the incremental effect in a multivariable model (i.e., the extent to which the addition of any one of these variables improved model performance or changed hospital results).
 As an additional step, they assessed whether there was a "contextual effect" at the hospital level to assure the impact of the SFR on the outcome was not primarily due to differences in hospitals.
 They used decomposition analysis to assess the independent effects of the SRF variables at the patient level and the hospital level.
 The clinical variables as noted were not all statistically significant, and many ORs were close to 1.00.

-The SFR variables however showed disparities in readmission rates; 2020 observed rate for dual eligible patients was 21.1% (compared to only 15.4% for non-duals), and for patients with low AHRQ SES scores 18.3% (compared to 15.6% for high SES patients).
-They also evaluated the incremental effect of SRF variables on the risk adjustment model and found effect size (Odds Ratios) of 1.12 and 1.10 when added independently into the model.
+SFR variables however showed disparities in readmission rates; 2020 observed rate for dual eligible patients was 18.8% (compared to 16.0% for non-duals), and for patients with low AHRQSES scores 18.2% (compared to 16.3% for high SES patients).
+They also evaluated the incremental effect of SRF variables on the risk adjustment model, and found effect size (Odds Ratios) of 1.06 and 1.07 when added independently into the model.
 NOTE that these ORs are similar to effect of MANY of the clinical factors included in the model.
-They found the C-statistic was relatively unchanged with addition of any of the SRF variables (constant at 0.65, which is not necessarily good fit to start with).
+They found the C-statistic was relatively unchanged with addition of any of the SRF variables (constant at 0.64, which is not necessarily good fit to start with).
 I would argue that the independent addition of many of the clinical variables included in the model that had ORs closer to 1.00 would also not change the C-statistic.
 Finally, they found the addition of SRF variables had little effect on hospital rates.
-The median absolute change in hospitals' RSRRs when adding a dual eligibility indicator was 0.015% (interquartile range [IQR] - 0.011% - 0.020%) with a correlation coefficient between RSRRs for each hospital with and without dual eligibility added of 0.998.
-The median absolute change in hospitals' RSRRs when adding a low AHRQ SES Index score indicator to the model was 0.063% (IQR -0.040% - 0.077%) with a correlation coefficient between RSRRs for each hospital with and without an indicator for a low AHRQ SES Index score adjusted for cost of living at the census block group level is 0.969.
+The median absolute change in hospitals' RSRRs when adding a dual eligibility indicator was 0.072% (interquartile range [IQR] - 0.051% - 0.089%) with a correlation coefficient between RSRRs for each hospital with and without dual eligibility added of 0.985.
+The median absolute change in hospitals' RSRRs when adding a low AHRQ SES Index score adjusted for cost of living at the census block group level is 0.959.